What is Earnings Estimate?

 - Product Line D: $8 Million (Fast Moving Consumer Goods – FMCG)

 - Product Line E: $2 Million (Car production)

 What are the factors that an analyst will consider and estimate the EPS for the next quarter that is from July to September?
-Total Share Outstanding in Market is 10 Million.
+The total Share Outstanding in the Market is 10 Million.